Tomasz-Mankowski/STM32F4xx-WS2812B-lib/README.md

 ## Description

 STM32F4xx-WS2812B-lib is a very simple to use library which handles WS2812B programmable LEDs using STM32F4xx.
-Whole library is intend to a as simple as possible to use.
+Whole library is intend as simple as possible to use.
 It requires only one command for initialization and includes only one command for particular LED settings.

 ## How it works?